Guidance for the legal profession on how to become an effective ally in antiracism was offered in a recent webinar from the Boston Bar Association.

 Avoiding mistakes in favor of inaction is worse than making mistakes, as Nahomi cautioned.
 And we need to accept that antiracist work will continue to feel uncomfortable even as we improve.
 As Vernā Myers points out in Moving Diversity Forward, oftentimes would-be allies fail to mentor Black colleagues out of fear of making mistakes.

 Allies need to engage that tension rather than avoid it.
 For example, our Black colleagues have expressed feelings of being simultaneously supported by and exhausted by inquiries about their well-being, which are almost always well-intentioned.
 Unfortunately, the alternative silence communicates a lack of support, and exhaustion without support is even more harmful.

 Even the best intentions are irrelevant when we learn our impact created harm.
 Allies accept this type of feedback without questioning it or attempting to center their intent rather than understanding their impact.

 From there, it helps to know how to apologize.
 Including an explanation is counterproductive to an apology, as Marguerite Fletcher explained in a recent New England Chapter Meeting of Mindfulness in Law Society on Reducing Unconscious Bias Through Mindfulness.
 It’s natural to want to explain, but it creates the wrong focus.
 It’s better for us to express how you will avoid making the same mistake in the future without mentioning factors that were out of your control this time.
-Find more here on sincere apologies that communicate support rather than a (self-centered, frankly) desire for absolution.
+Find more here on how to apologize in a way that communicates support rather than a desire for absolution, which is understandable but also self-centered.